flexie/eas-4803-8803-ccs/docs/Assignments/Exercise5.md

- - Desribe two ways to define a row vector.
+ - Describe two ways to define a row vector.

 Now, consider the matrices